JetBrains/teamcity-documentation/topics/composite-build-configuration.md

 <img src="dk-compositeConf-artifacts.png" width="706" alt="Artifacts of a composite build"/>

-To enforce a specific clean-up policy for artifacts of a composite build, you need to have the same clean-up rules for all its parts.
+Since a composite configuration does not have its own artifacts, artifact clean-up policies need to be set in dependency configurations.

 #### Composite Build Grouping